Hyderabad Blues 2

 Hyderabad Blues 2 is a 2004 Indian drama film written and directed by Nagesh Kukunoor.
 Primarily shot in English, the film is a direct sequel to Kukunoor's earlier work Hyderabad Blues produced by Kukunoor, Devika Bahudhanam, and Elahe Hiptoola.
 Kukunoor for his portrayal of Varun was nominated for the "Best Performance in an Indian Film in English" category in the Screen Weekly Awards.
+The dialogue is primarily in English, with some Telugu and Hindi spoken as well.

 Plot

 The story of the sequel takes place 6 years after the action of the first film.
 After his marriage with Ashwini, Varun decides to stay in India.
 He starts a call centre while Ashwini is contemplating starting her own clinic.
 Looking at Seema and Sanjeev's family, after 6 years of marriage, Ashwini wants to have children, but Varun always avoids the topic, saying that the two of them are good for each other and he doesn't want anyone else in their lovely relationship.
 As Ashwini becomes increasingly desperate to have children, one of Varun's employees, the young and beautiful Menaka, tries to seduce Varun.
 Without crossing his limits, Varun stops Menaka.
 However, Ashwini doesn't believe Varun and divorces him, but then realizes her mistake.
 She apologizes, and the couple reunites.
-The dialogue is primarily in English, with some Telugu and Hindi spoken as well.